Tips

 How to structure help center best practices so people can actually find answers

-• Getting started
+• getting started

-• Billing and plans
+• billing and invoices

-• Account and security
+• account and security

-• Troubleshooting
+• troubleshooting

 If a category title would never be typed into search, it’s probably internal, not customer friendly.
 If you want the search side of this in more detail, see our guide to SEO for help centers.